 Ecwid SEO and Marketing

-Moreover, Google now indexes AJAX sites, so all Ecwid stores are indexed by Google with no extra effort.
+Moreover, Google now indexes AJAX sites.
+So, all Ecwid stores are indexed by Google without any extra effort.
 It gets even better with WordPress sites, since you gain access to additional SEO plugins and the default search engine functionality on the dashboard.

-It’s rather clear that Ecwid takes security seriously, since the company is a PCI DSS Level 1 certified service provider.
-The company also states that every transaction that includes sensitive information is transferred through a secure HTTPS channel.
+It seems that Ecwid takes security seriously, since the company is a PCI DSS Level 1 certified service provider.
+In addition to that, the company states that every transaction that includes sensitive information is transferred through a secure HTTPS channel.

 Overall, the support outlets include phone support, online chat support and email support, keeping the response time short and support quality high.